Left to right: Alam Aliyev, Valeriy Kriger, Dmitriy Zagulin and Sergey Shulyarenko attend the hearing via video link on March 27, 2024

 Investigating:

-Investigative Department of the Directorate of the FSB of Russia for the Jewish Autonomous Region
+Investigative Department of the FSB Directorate of Russia for the Jewish Autonomous Region

 Articles of Criminal Code of Russian Federation: